 The COVID-19 pandemic brought forth the importance of adequate ventilation and air quality.
 Many businesses are now investing heavily in building automation air quality systems that will provide peace of mind to workers as they transition back into the office.

 IoT devices can monitor carbon monoxide and other volatile organic compounds (VOCs).
 These gasses cause many short and long-term health effects—and in turn, an increase in employee sick days.
 A good filtration and monitoring system can help reduce these harmful VOCs and improve your bottom line.

 All Building Systems Managed from a Single Platform

-Your facility doesn't have to stick with just one equipment manufacturer for building automation equipment, instead you can pick and choose which products work best to meet your organization's particular need and then integrate them under one platform.
+Your facility doesn't have to stick with just one equipment manufacturer for building automation equipment.
+Instead, you can pick and choose which products work best to meet your organization's particular needs and then integrate them under one platform.

 Smart Entry and Intelligent Security

 We are all familiar with the traditional keyless entry, and the future is quickly moving toward buildings, offices, vaults, and lockboxes being keyless.
 Perhaps the technological advances in this arena will be from key cards to Smartphone QR codes to fingerprints.

 Connecting your security systems via IoT technology can exponentially increase safety in your building.
 Such systems include:

 Many organizations already utilize microchipped keycards.
 This could be taken a step further to deliver a plethora of employee information to the system.
 When an employee lays their card on the keypad at the front entry, they are noted as present and their office “turns on.”
 The HVAC, lights and blinds may adjust to suit their particular tastes.
 Perhaps the Keurig begins to brew their favorite coffee.